PeakIndicators/Getting-Started-On-Azure-ML/studio-designer.md

 If you have not already done so, please:

-* Create a Compute Cluster, this Automated ML feature won't work with a compute instance, it requires a compute cluster.
+* Create a Compute Cluster, the Designer won't work with a compute instance, it requires a compute cluster.
 More details can be seen in: [compute instance](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Azure-ML-Studio.md).
 * Create a Datastore and a Dataset with the data you want to use.
 For more information see: [Create a Datastore using the web portal](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Work-With-Data-in-Azure-ML.md) and [Create Datasets using the web portal](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Work-With-Data-in-Azure-ML-Datasets.md).

 **Note**